 I am glad, however, that I traveled soon after graduation, working for a non-profit in Kosovo (where I ultimately met Kyle, so that worked out).
 There is hardly ever another time in your life when you have the most freedom and fewest responsibilities, so I highly recommend getting out there and serving in some capacity.
 Not escaping—serving.
 You’ll learn more than you imagine about the world, and by proxy, about yourself.

 Also, learn to cook simple, whole meals using real food.
 Don’t rely on the processed boxed stuff.
 Your health and the environment will thank you.

 And finally, don’t sweat about finding that perfect job right out of college.
 Most people do quite a few things anyway, so just do something.
-Earn some money to pay off those loans (if you have them), learn what it means to have a solid work ethic, and find a mentor who could answer your questions and models a life you’d like.
+Earn some money to pay off those loans (if you have them), learn what it means to have a solid work ethic, and find a mentor who could answer your questions and model a life you’d like.

 In a nutshell: be debt-free, work, cook real food, find a mentor, travel.
-Your early 20s are meant for exploration—how you’re made, what the world is like, what your community needs from you.
+Your early twenties are meant for exploration—how you’re made, what the world is like, what your community needs from you.
 It’s okay if you don’t know those things yet… go and find them.